kubernetes/enhancements/keps/sig-api-machinery/5589-gogo-dependency/README.md

    The approach described in this KEP does not preclude such a change in the future, if it becomes apparent there are benefits that would justify a change of that magnitude, and a plan is proposed to make that change safely.

+## Possible Future Work

+The following are *possible* future changes that could be made to the protobuf generator once it is in a location that can be modified in ways scoped to Kubernetes API types.
+These changes are not planned as part of this KEP, but are captured here for reference.

+**Add omitzero support**

+Current protobuf serialization *always* outputs non-pointer scalar and struct fields.
+This means that feature-gate-disabled fields must be created as pointers so they will not be serialized unless populated.
+Adding support for an `omitzero` tag to protobuf serialization would allow for non-pointer fields which can still be feature-gate-disabled.

+**Simplify String() implementation**

+There is widespread reliance on Kubernetes API objects implementing `String()`, so preserving the existence of `String()` implementations is necessary to minimize disruption.

+However, this only *happens* to be done as part of protobuf generation, and the output is a pseudo-Go structure that requires large amounts of code to construct, and is not particularly meaningful from an API perspective.

+After the code-generation is forked and modifiable, the `String()` implementation could be switched to a simpler implementation, for example returning a JSON encoding of the object.

 ## Infrastructure Needed (Optional)